What is Vitamin D?

 Mushrooms are the only vegetable that contains vitamin D, naturally.

-Health problems resulting from vitamin D deficiency
+Health problems resulting from Vitamin D deficiency

 Osteomalacia (in adults): Lack of vitamin D can cause bones in the adult body to become weak or brittle.
-People suffering from osteomalada experience weakness in the muscles, have prevalent body pain or feel that their bones are fragile.
+People suffering from osteomalada experience weakness in their muscles, have prevalent body pain or feel that their bones are fragile.
 Difficulty walking and proclivity to bone fractures are also signs of this disorder.
 Individuals suffering from osteomalada are often advised to increase their intake of vitamin D.

 Rickets (in children): Vitamin D deficiency can prevent children’s bodies from absorbing phosphorus and calcium required for stronger bones, making their bones soft, weak and brittle.
-Children who do not get enough vitamin D can have delayed growth, chronic pain in the legs, spine and pelvis, or bowed legs.
+Children who do not get enough vitamin D can experience delayed growth, chronic pain in the legs, spine and pelvis, or bowed legs.
 A diet rich in vitamin D can help prevent Rickets in children.

 Will staying under the Sun get you your dose of vitamin D?

-Moreover, it is difficult to be exposed to direct sunlight in winter, especially in northern states.
+Moreover, it may be difficult to be exposed to direct sunlight in winter, especially in northern states.
 Those that work at night cannot depend on the Sun as a source of vitamin D. Some researchers have studied that short sun exposure time might affect vitamin D insufficiency and be relevant to cancer risk.